-- 2. Complete local graduation requirements to include: - Health Education (one course/no unit minimum): HED R101, R102, R103, R104, R105, R106A, R106B, R107 - Physical Education (one course/no unit minimum): HED R102L, R107L, any Dance (DANC) activity course, Physical Education (PE) activity course (except PE R098), or Intercollegiate Athletics course (ICA). - Ethnic/Gender Studies: (A minimum of 3 units) ANTH R102, R105, R107; ART R170; CHST R101, R107; ECE R107; ENGL R112; HED R103; HIST R107, R108, R109, R117; PSY R107, R110; SOC R103, R104, R108; SPAN R117 - 3.
-Choose an area of emphasis from one of three categories listed below. - Complete a minimum of 18 units in the chosen area of emphasis with a grade of C or better or a "P" if the course is taken on a "pass/ no pass" basis (Title 5 § 55063).
-Even though a "P" is allowed, it is recommended that students complete all major coursework for a letter grade (A, B, or C).
+- 2. Complete local graduation requirements to include: - Health Education (one course/no unit minimum): HED R101, R102, R103, R104, R105, R106, R107 - Physical Education (one course/no unit minimum): HED R102L, R107L, any Dance (DANC) activity course, Physical Education (PE) activity course (except PE R098), or Intercollegiate Athletics course (ICA). - Ethnic/Gender Studies: (A minimum of 3 units) ANTH R102, R105, R107; ART R170; CD R107; CHST R101, R107, R114; ENGL R112; HED R103; HIST R107, R108, R109, R117; PSY R107, R110, R114; SOC R103, R104, R108; SPAN R117; TV R117 - 3.
+Choose an area of emphasis from one of three categories listed below. - Complete a minimum of 18 units in the chosen area of emphasis with a grade of C or better (or a "P") in each of the courses selected.
 Note: Universities have limitations on the number of units that can be taken Pass/No Pass and therefore it is strongly recommended that students take all major coursework for a letter grade. - Complete a minimum of 6 of the 18 units within a single discipline. - Select courses that fulfill major preparation requirements for the chosen transfer institution.
 CSU and UC articulation can be found on www.assist.org.
 If no articulation exists with the intended transfer institution, you may obtain guidance from recruitment counselors, the transfer institution's departmental advisors in your major, and their catalog/website. - 4.
-Complete a minimum of 60 transferable units. - 5.
-Complete competency requirements in Math and English (see page 43 for options in meeting competencies).

-NOTE: Courses used to fulfill the CSU GE-breadth or IGETC requirements in Math and Written Communication or English Composition will fulfill this requirement.

-- 6. Complete requirements in scholarship (2.0 minimum cumulative degree-applicable GPA). - 7.
+Complete a minimum of 60 transferable units. - Complete competency requirements in Math and English (see page 41 for options in meeting competencies).
+NOTE: Courses used to fulfill the CSU GE-breadth or IGETC requirements in Math and Written Communication or English Composition will fulfill this requirement. - 6.
+Complete requirements in scholarship (2.0 minimum cumulative degree-applicable GPA). - 7.
 Complete residency requirements.
 Students must complete at least 12 semester units in residence at Oxnard College in order to receive a degree from Oxnard College.
 The same policy applies to all colleges in the district: a minimum of 12 semester units must be completed at the college granting the degree. - 8.
 Apply for the degree in the Counseling Office.